viljamassimsonas/degreeProjects/webDev - HTML, CSS & JS/README.md

 To experience the whole site, download webdev.zip and run it with a local Python server.

-Twitter Gadget is not operative anymore.
+The Twitter widget has been decommissioned.